 You can add hundreds of keywords and ScrapeBox will automatically combine them with your footprint.
 When you’re ready to scrape, head down to the search engine and proxy settings.

 And choose which search engines you want to use and how many results you want to find.
-I usually stick to Google and scrape 500-1000 results (after about 200 results, most of the results that you get are either irrelevant or from sites without much authority).
+We usually stick to Google and scrape 500-1000 results (after about 200 results, most of the results that you get are either irrelevant or from sites without much authority).

 When you have a few search strings set up, click “Start Harvesting”: